-Your knees are amazing.
+Your knees are excellent.
 Think about all they do for you in a day.
 Movements at the knee joint are essential to everyday activities.
 And if you’re someone who suffers from bad knees, you’re not alone!
-Leg exercises for bad knees will not only help heal and strengthen your knees but will also prevent knee injuries in the future.
+Leg exercises for bad knees will help heal and strengthen your knees and prevent knee injuries in the future.
 Because unfortunately, all of the use we put our knees through leads to a whole lot of injury.
 Thankfully, these lower-body exercises will help combat knee pain.

 So what do you do?
-You want to keep moving and enjoying all the things in life that are active, but you want your knees to stay healthy for the long haul.
-Or, more likely according to the statistics, you’re recovering from some kind of knee pain and want to get back into a regular workout routine.
-These 10 lower-body strengthening exercises are designed to keep your knees healthy.
-Do a few or do all of them, but definitely begin to incorporate most of them into a regular workout routine.
-The key to knee strength, as you will see in these moves, is to strengthen the muscles that surround and protect the knee joint; namely the quads, glutes, hamstrings, and adductors (inner thighs).
+You want to keep moving and enjoying all the active things in life, but you want your knees to stay healthy for the long haul.
+Or, more likely, according to the statistics, you’re recovering from some knee pain and want to get back into a regular workout routine.
+These ten lower-body strengthening exercises are designed to keep your knees healthy.
+Do a few or do all of them, but begin incorporating most of them into a regular workout routine.
+As you will see in these moves, the key to knee strength is to strengthen the muscles that surround and protect the knee joint, namely the quads, glutes, hamstrings, and adductors (inner thighs).

 Before You Begin:

 1) The number-one secret for happy knees?
 Stay at a healthy weight.
-Every extra pound you pack puts about four extra pounds of pressure on your knees when you walk or take the stairs!
+Every extra pound you gain puts about four additional pounds of pressure on your knees when you walk or take the stairs!

-2) If your quads and/or hamstring muscles get too tight, they will pull on the knee cap where they insert and create pain.
-So make sure that foam rolling or using a massage stick is a part of your regular routine.
+2) If your quads or hamstring muscles get too tight, they will pull on the knee cap where they insert and create pain.
+So make sure that foam rolling or using a massage stick is a part of your routine.

 3) If you are recovering from an injury or surgery, be sure to follow doctors’ orders or complete physical therapy exercises before graduating to these moves.

-No jumping, no squats, no lunges — just you, your equipment, and 10 exercises to combat knee pain.
+There is no jumping, squats, lunges — just you, your equipment, and ten exercises to combat knee pain.
 These exercises will help work the muscles around the knee to help find stability around the knee area!

 Ten of the best low-impact exercises you can do at home to build strength in the lower body.

-If you’re looking to increase strength in the lower body in your at-home workouts, I suggest adding these 10 lower body exercises to your training routine at least 2 times a week.
+If you’re looking to increase strength in the lower body in your at-home workouts, I suggest adding these ten lower body exercises to your training routine at least two times a week.

 Workout Instructions For Leg Exercises For Bad Knees